EvernodeXRPL/evernode-docs/docs/source/platform/hooks/configurations.md

 - **First epoch reward amount - 5160960**
   - Amount of EVRs allocated for the first epoch to be distributed as rewards.
 This is getting halved when epoch increases.
 - **Reward start moment - 0**
   - In which moment the reward distribution is started.
+0 means rewards will start just after the hooks are deployed.
 - **Emit fee threshold - 1000**
   - Maximum native currency limit in drop that can be allocated as fee for a outgoing transaction from a hook.
 - **Governance eligibility period - 7884000**